Skip Breadcrumb Links

 - Applied to renounce Canadian citizenship; or

 Please consult Application Processing Times for information about how long it may take to process your application.

-You can contact the CIC Call Centre, if:
+You can contact the IRCC Call Centre, if:

 - You are in Canada; and